Skip to main content

 Website or CV:

 Dr. McLaughlin's main research interests involve studying neutron stars and their environments through radio, X-ray and gamma-ray observations.
 Neutron stars are amazing physical laboratories for general relativity, studies of the interstellar medium, high-energy particle and plasma physics, and studies of stellar evolution.
-A significant research aim, as a member of the NANOGrav collaboration, is to use neutron stars to detect gravitational waves through timing an array of ultra-precise millisecond pulsars.
-She served as chair and co-Director of the NANOGrav Physics Frontiers Center and is also PI on an NSF IRES award which provides students with research experience through the International Pulsar Timing Array collaboration.
+A significant research aim, as Co-Director of the NANOGrav Physics Frontiers Center, is to use neutron stars to detect and characterize low-frequency gravitational waves through timing an array of ultra-precise millisecond pulsars.
+She is also a member of the International Pulsar Timing Array collaboration, which aims to form an incredibly sensitive pulsar timing dataset through the combination of data from the world's largest radio telescopes.
+Dr. McLaughlin is also the co-discover of the first fast radio burst (FRB), for which she was recently awarded the Shaw Prize in Astronomy.
 Her work with the Pulsar Science Collaboratory involves West Virginia high-school students in her research.
-She is also been named a 2020 Highly Cited Researcher by Web of Science, one of the world’s top research awards.
+She is also been named a 2020 and 2022 Highly Cited Researcher by Web of Science, one of the world’s top research awards.
 She has been awarded an Alfred P. Sloan Fellowship, a Cottrell Scholar Award from the Research Corporation for her work, and an APS Fellowship in 2021.

 PO Box 6315